-As I liked to say, expectations rarely survive first contact with an experience.
+Expectations rarely survive first contact with an experience.
 People learn much better by doing, and decision-making can be practiced just like any other skill.

-If your team is struggling to make a decision, such as how to take a position on a major political issue, which new market to enter, where to open a new office, how to navigate a particularly complex business or security environment, or if you want to explore the potential consequences of a particular decision, an analytic simulation can allow decision-makers to see the decision from multiple perspectives and to practice different decisions, in a way that allows them to observe their likely consequences.
+If your firm is struggling to make a decision, such as how to take a position on a major political issue, which new market to enter, where to open a new office, how to navigate a particularly complex business or security environment, or if you want to explore the potential consequences of a particular decision, an analytic simulation can allow decision-makers to see the decision from multiple perspectives and to practice different decisions, in a way that allows them to observe their likely consequences.
 This type of simulation is best suited for executives and strategists willing to consider a spectrum of possible viewpoints and potential actions before making a decision.